azalea/gatk_setup/README.md

 Setup [GATK](http://www.broadinstitute.org/gatk/) and [software packages required to follow the GATK Best Practices](software packages required to follow the GATK Best Practices) on Ubuntu 12.04 LTS.

-You need to register an account at GATK, download the .tar.bz2 file, put it online somewhere, and change line 9 of setup.sh
+You need to register an account at GATK, download the .tar.bz2 file, put it online somewhere, and change lines 9 and 10 of setup.sh

 Or if you trust me, you can use the file I downloaded and saved in Dropbox.